 Rainu Kaushal, M.D.

-Rainu Kaushal, MD, MPH is the Director of the Center for Healthcare Informatics and Policy and Frances and John L. Loeb Professor of Medical Informatics at Weill Cornell Medical College, the Director of Pediatric Quality for the Komansky Center for Children's Health at New York-Presbyterian Hospital, and the Executive Director of the Health Information Technology Evaluation Collaborative (HITEC) for New York State.
+Rainu Kaushal, MD, MPH is an international expert and leader in the clinical effectiveness, cost effectiveness, and comparative effectiveness of various healthcare delivery interventions and models.
+Dr. Kaushal serves as Director of the Center for Healthcare Informatics and Policy (CHiP) and Frances and John L. Loeb Professor of Medical Informatics at Weill Cornell Medical College, the Director of Pediatric Quality for the Komansky Center for Children's Health at New York-Presbyterian Hospital, and the Executive Director of the Health Information Technology Evaluation Collaborative (HITEC) for New York State.

-Dr. Kaushal is an international expert on the effectiveness, cost-effectiveness and comparative effectiveness of health information technology, health information exchange and novel health care delivery models.
-She has been a principal investigator on many grants in this area.
-Dr. Kaushal has published more than 80 scholarly publications, has served on numerous national advisory committees, has formally consulted with other researchers as well as with policy makers, and has served on editorial boards for health care journals as well as on several study sections for the Agency for Healthcare Research and Quality.
+Dr. Kaushal's extensive research portfolio covers a range of topics central to healthcare delivery and reform, including health information technology (HIT), health information exchange (HIE), and novel models of health care delivery and provider payment.
+She studies the effects of these healthcare interventions on a diverse range of outcomes, including those related to health care quality, safety, costs, value, provider adoption, provider usage, and patient satisfaction.
+Dr. Kaushal has published more than 115 scholarly publications, has served on numerous national and international advisory committees, has formally consulted with other researchers as well as with policy makers, and has served on editorial boards for health care journals as well as on several study sections for the Agency for Healthcare Research and Quality.
 Dr. Kaushal is a frequent invited national and international speaker.

 In addition, Dr. Kaushal serves as the Director of Pediatric Quality and Safety at the Komansky Center, striving to translate research learning into operational improvements.
 She also continues to clinically attend on the inpatient pediatric service at the Komansky Center.